 Rooms – I’m now on the 18th floor, one story short of their Horizon Club Lounge.
 Fortunately for me, that won’t be for long.
 You see, while the hotel has an array of plush accommodations bedecked in contemporary Asian furnishings, from the Superior, Deluxe and Premier rooms to three different kinds of suites, your, say, Superior Room could go to being a Horizon Superior Room (available to book at $220, the rate varies seasonally) allowing you access to the aforementioned lounge with a host of other amenities.
 But besides that, most of its 320 tastefully modern guestrooms and suites boast spectacular views of the city’s historic diplomatic district.

 Leisure – Now, walking into the lounge, which I am told is a permanent exclusive fixture at all Shangri-La properties, I am thankful for its sparsely populated, art-dotted beauty.
-Canapé and cocktail hour begins in a bit before which, I intend to do away with some last minute work duties.
-I wouldn’t say that isn’t hard though, given a wall full of windows overlooking a smog stricken skyline, which only gets more beautiful when a wintry drizzle hits the city.
-I am well aware of the free flow of beverages available to those with lounge access so I try and stare into my complimentary cup of coffee so as to not be distracted by all that natural beauty.
-Soon, it is sundown and the scene is one of not-so-natural beauty, when the streets below are aglow with what look like tiny dots of light, dancing in the rain as motorists try to maneuver their way round the roads.
+Canapé and cocktail hour begins in a bit before which I intend to do away with some last-minute work duties.
+I wouldn’t say that isn’t hard, though, given a wall full of windows overlooking a smog-stricken skyline, which only gets more beautiful when a wintry drizzle hits the city.
+I am well aware of the free flow of beverages available to those with lounge access, so I try and stare into my complimentary cup of coffee so as to not be distracted by all that natural beauty.
+Soon, it is sundown, and the scene is one of not-so-natural beauty, when the streets below are aglow with what look like tiny dots of light, dancing in the rain as motorists try to maneuver their way around the roads.
 One of them has luckily made his way up to the lounge to join me for what would be never-ending rounds of bubbly.

 Shangri-La’s – Eros Hotel, New Delhi

 Tel – (91-11) 4119-1919